Search Term Report

 Exporting the Search Term Report

-An STR can be exported as an Excel workbook and saved to your desktop for future use.
-The STR export includes the following information:
+A STR can be exported as an Excel workbook and saved to your desktop for future use.

 Cloning a Search Term Report